 State Family and Medical Leave Laws

-The FMLA is not the only law that protects employees who need time off for caretaking responsibilities or for a serious health condition, however.
+But the FMLA isn't the only law that protects employees who need time off for caretaking responsibilities or for a serious health condition.
 Many state laws also allow employees to take time off for family and medical reasons.
-And, some states have family and medical leave laws that apply to smaller employers, who are not covered by the FMLA.
-Find out your state's rules by selecting it from the list below.
+And, some states have family and medical leave laws that apply to smaller employers, who aren't covered by the FMLA.

 State family and medical leave laws fall into a handful of broad categories.
 In states that haven’t adopted any FML statutes, the federal FMLA regulations apply to employers that are large enough.
 In states that have adopted one or more of these laws, the employee is entitled to the rights set out in the most protective law that applies in any given situation – including the FMLA.